Search results for

 The ScanWatch 2 is lacking in both smart features and tools for athletes, including built-in GPS.

 It’s also very limited in smart features, offering just band-style notifications that can be cumbersome to read.
 I usually don’t wait for the entire message but merely use the alert to determine whether I need to grab my phone.
-I would have liked to see Withings add music controls to the newest generation as well as digital payment support.
+I would have liked to see Withings add music controls and digital payment support to the newest generation.
 I don’t mind the lack of apps and phone call support because, in my opinion, those features are beyond the scope of what a hybrid device needs to offer.
 If you find them important, this is not the watch for you.

 Before you bail on the idea of a ScanWatch 2, I saved the discussion of the best feature for last.
 The watch can last up to 30 days between charges, a staggering stat compared to most leading smartwatches.
 During this review, the device easily surpassed two full weeks with regular workouts, notifications, and feature use (I’ve yet to kill the battery).
 Granted, I did disable Raise to Wake after the first day, as that feature will definitely drain power quickly.
 However, and I cannot stress this enough, there is no feeling of luxury I appreciate more than having no idea where a device’s charger is because it rarely needs it.
 This is an exaggeration, I’m terribly anal about organization, but the point is, you will rarely need to charge your watch and are very unlikely to find yourself with a dead device unexpectedly.